thisismahabadi/php-swoole-slack/README.md

 Make sure that you've already installed swoole. you can use [this link](https://www.swoole.co.uk/) to do it.

+## Usage

+In order to run it, at the first you need to change the token property with yours in the file `BaseModel.php` located in `src` folder.

 ## Provided Features

 - Tokens and Authentication